debugwithsushant/Assignment-2k26/README.md

 # 📚 Assignment-2k26

 A collection of **3rd Year B.Sc.
-(ECS) assignments** including question papers and solved solutions.
+(ECS) assignments** including assignment questions and solved solutions.

 This repository is maintained for **academic reference, practice, and revision**.
 All assignments are organized **subject-wise** for easy access.